-Here, we will look at the line sensor reading block.
-While the detect line block gives us data about whether the sensor is or isn’t over a line (with some variations on that theme), the more advanced SENSORS > LINE catgeory light sensor reading block gives us more detailed information.
-Take a look in that category and there are two blocks.
-The first block you have already seen, but the second block - the line sensor reading block – is new.
-With its drop-down menu open, it looks like this:
+Here, we will look at the line sensor reading block from the SENSORS > LINE menu.
+While the detect line block gives us data about whether the sensor is or isn’t over a line, the more light sensor reading block gives us more detailed information:

 Understanding and Measuring Line Reflectivity

-- To better understand how this block works, construct the follow program.
+- To better understand how this block works, build the following program.

-This program uses blocks from the CONTROL, VARIABLES, MATH, SENSOR > LINE, and ACTIONS > COMMUNICATE categories.
+This program uses blocks from the CONTROL, VARIABLES, SENSOR > LINE, and ACTIONS > COMMUNICATE categories.
 If you're unclear of what these COMMUNICATE blocks do, take some time to predict what will happen when this program runs.
-If your predictions were not accurate, spend some time to familiarize yourself with the blocks you didn't understand.
+If your predictions were not accurate, spend some time to learn about the blocks you didn't understand.
 Remember, you can also check the Scribbler 3 Block Reference Help if you need a block explained.

 - Print out the Scribbler Printable Line Following Tracks pdf if you don't have some on hand (make two copies of page 11 for later on).

 - Save, compile, load to EEPROM, and run the program.
 This time the USB cable must remain connected between your computer and the S3 and your BlocklyProp workspace should still be open and visible.

 The cable provides a link between the robot and the BlocklyProp Terminal software.
 When the program begins, the Terminal window will open.
 When the connection is established with the Terminal, you should see something like this (your numbers may differ):

 - Place your Scribbler robot on a flat surface on top of a piece of paper with a printed black line in its center.